cmaeder/rcl2000/README.md

 With these functions also *limited* role hierarchies could be specified using RCL.
 The statement "`|juniors(OE(R))| <= 1`" would restrict any role in the role hierarchy to have at most a single immediate junior role.
+Such a hierarchy would be a forest of trees with roots at the bottom.
+A reversed limited hierarchy with roots at the top would result when using `seniors` for single immediate seniors.
 In practise this may be rarely useful, though.

 A statement "`|juniors(OE(R))| = 0`" or "`|juniors*(OE(R))| = 1`" or
 equivalently for `seniors` would even prohibit a role hierarchy!
 This demonstrates the expresive power of RCL with these additional